 More Health Benefits of Cayenne Pepper

-lessen the recurrence of migraines.
+recurrence of migraines.

 So while it may not be a "cure," it will certainly give some relief.
 Let me quote in